Om Vellimalai: Production

-Super R Subramanyan, who had played pivotal roles in films including Kadhalum Kadandhu Pogum (2016), Rajini Murugan (2016) and Jai Bhim (2021), was cast in his first lead role.
+Supergood Subramani, who had played pivotal roles in films including Kadhalum Kadandhu Pogum (2016), Rajinimurugan (2016) and Jai Bhim (2021), was cast in his first lead role.
 The film was described prior to release as a "social dramedy about siddhargal".

 Reception

 The film was released on 24 February 2023 across Tamil Nadu.
-A critic from Dina Thanthi gave the film a mixed review, while praising some scenes from the film.
+A critic from Dinamalar gave the film a mixed review, while praising some scenes from the film.
 A critic from The Hindu gave the film a negative review, citing the director could have conceived scenes differently.
 A reviewer from Dina Thanthi gave the film a largely positive review.